cburgess5294/BurgessWorld/BM83/README.md

 Powering an amplifier and the BM83 from the same power source can introduce ground loops, resulting in a HUM in the audio output.
 Keep audio grounds separate from the digital ground of the BM83 board if possible.<br>
 When using speakers without an amplifier in capless mode, the speaker gnd connections both go to the AOHPM pin, not the board ground.<br>
 When using an amplifier, the gnd pin of the amplifier connects to one of the gnd pins on the BM83 board and should provide an analog ground for the speakers.
+<li>If using an amplifier, select one with a shutdown or mute function<br>
+To avoid popping or static in audio output when powering up and shutting down the BM83, use an amplifier with a shutdown or mute pin and connect it to pin P26.
+Closing the solder jumper on the bottom of the BM83 Breakout board connect P26 to gnd via a resistor, provding pull-down.
+This pin can be toggled on in the config when the MB83 starts up, avoiding audio noise.
+This can cut off the startup and shutdown tones somewhat, so it is a tradoff.
+If your amplifier has a built-in pulldown, don't close the solder jumper.
 </ul>